syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ## Getting datasource of dropdown list

-You can get the `datasource` from the component instance.
-In the below sample rendered with button click in which you will get the data form component instance.
+Get the `datasource` from the component instance.
+You will get the data from the component instance in the following sample rendered with a button click.

 {% highlight cshtml %}